Faculty Career Plan

 Be Ready

-Keep your professional CV up-to-date at all times.
+Keep your professional CV up to date at all times.
 Many awards have known and predictable deadlines, but not all.
 Some are made known to an applicant/candidate on short notice, so being prepared is key.

-Keep your professional society memberships current and up-to-date.
+Keep your professional society memberships current and up to date.
 Many awards are sponsored by professional societies that require that awardees be members, often for a certain length of time.
-Talk to others in your field, and be savvy when it comes to professional memberships.
+Talk to others in your field and be savvy when it comes to professional memberships.

 Many universities have created a culture where department chairs and deans proactively seek out faculty to nominate for awards, and faculty expect to be recognized for their accomplishments.
 As a faculty member, apply for awards where self-nomination is permitted.
 Also, talk about honors and awards with your colleagues, nominate a junior faculty member, and thank your nominators and letter writers.
 Each of these things helps to create a culture that emphasizes the importance of faculty recognition.